Generative Neural Operators through Diffusion Last Layer: Conclusion

 \section{Conclusion}

-We introduced the DLL, a simple add-on probabilistic head that turns a deterministic neural operator backbone into a conditional generative surrogate for random field prediction.
-DLL learns an operator encoder that maps outputs to a compact coefficient representation using an input-dependent basis, then trains a conditional diffusion model in this coefficient space to enable efficient sampling and uncertainty quantification.
-Across stochastic operator learning benchmarks, DLL improves distributional fidelity and uncertainty calibration relative to deterministic and probabilistic operator baselines, while remaining competitive with grid-based diffusion models.
-On deterministic chaotic systems, DLL also improves long-horizon autoregressive rollout stability and provides well-calibrated uncertainty under compounding errors.
-These results suggest DLL as a practical and scalable route to uncertainty-aware operator learning, and motivate future work on principled calibration and extensions to inverse problems and irregular geometries.
+We introduced DLL, a modular probabilistic output head for neural operator backbones.
+DLL learns an operator encoder that represents target fields through input dependent basis functions and compact coefficients, and then trains a conditional diffusion model in this coefficient space.
+This design provides an efficient way to model conditional distributions over solution fields while retaining the structural advantages of operator learning.

+Across stochastic operator learning benchmarks, DLL improves distributional fidelity over deterministic and probabilistic operator baselines and remains competitive with grid based diffusion baselines.
+On deterministic chaotic systems, DLL improves the rollout stability of the underlying neural operator backbone and provides informative uncertainty estimates under compounding autoregressive errors.
+These results suggest that diffusion modeling in learned coefficient spaces is a practical route to uncertainty aware neural operators.
+Future work includes principled calibration with coverage guarantees, stronger operator backbones, and extensions to inverse problems and irregular geometries.